UseAllFive/angular-base/README.md

 ## Build

 ### Staging
-In order to package your project up using the `staging` environment file, run `npm run stage`.
+In order to package your project up using the `staging` environment file, run `yarn run stage`.
 All files will be exported into the `dist` directory.

 ### Production
-In order to package your project up using the `production` environment file, run `npm run prod`.
+In order to package your project up using the `production` environment file, run `yarn run prod`.
 All files will be exported into the `dist` directory.

 ## Running unit tests